fustyles/fuClaw/README.md

 `rtcInitialTime()` receives the GMT time string and calls `geminiChatRequest(workId, prompt, -1)` — the role-only system prompt — asking Gemini to convert the GMT time to the configured `timeZone` and add exactly 4 seconds of propagation compensation.
 The prompt enforces a strict pure-JSON response (no Markdown, no explanation, first character must be `{`, last must be `}`).
 Once parsed, individual fields are extracted and written to the hardware RTC via `rtc.SetEpoch()` and `rtc.Write()`.

 ### Scheduling Only Runs When RTC Is Ready
 The `task_time_scheduling` background task checks `rtcYear == 0` before each evaluation cycle.
-If the RTC has not been initialized, the task executes `continue` to **skip the current cycle entirely** — with no retry logic and no function calls.
-This "skip rather than misfire" strategy ensures scheduled tasks never trigger based on an unreliable clock state.
+If the RTC has not been initialized, the task first attempts a self-repair by calling `executeTool("/syncrtc")` to re-synchronize the hardware clock automatically.
+Only if that synchronization attempt also fails — leaving rtcYear still 0 — does the task execute continue to skip the current cycle.
+This `self-repair before skip` strategy avoids missed scheduled tasks caused by a transient RTC initialization failure, while still guaranteeing that no scheduled task ever fires against an uninitialized clock state.

 ---